 During the tooth extractions, your veterinarian will give your senior dog nerve blocks much like your dentist would do.
 A nerve block involves injecting a local anesthetic near the nerve associated with the tooth being removed.
 Even though your dog is already under anesthesia, this provides additional numbing and pain relief which can last for several hours after the procedure.

-The veterinarian will use his or her dental instruments and drill to carefully extract any of the diseased teeth.
+The veterinarian will use his or her dental instruments (e.g. dental elevator or luxator, which helps break down the periodontal ligament holding the tooth in place) and drill to carefully extract any of the diseased teeth.
 Then the veterinary team will take post-extraction X-rays to ensure that the vet removed the entire root.
-Finally, the veterinarian may suture the gums together again with dissolvable suture.

 Occasionally, the dog’s jaw may break before, during, or after the extractions.
 While the vet always uses the utmost caution during extractions, severe dental disease can weaken and destroy the bone in the jaw to the point that it loses its integrity.
 Plus, senior dogs with other health conditions can also be prone to weaker jaw bones.
 In the event of a jaw fracture, your veterinarian will contact you to discuss the next steps.